-House to vote on criminal contempt against Attorney General, Commerce Secretary over census
+House to vote on criminal contempt against attorney general, commerce secretary over census

 Ross dismissed the impending vote in an interview with Fox Business News on Wednesday morning.

 "Oh, this is just more political theater.
-It doesn't really have any substantive basis," Ross said.
+It doesn't really have any substantive basis," he said.

 "We produced to the committee over 14,000 pages of documents.
 What's at issue here is about a dozen documents, roughly 15 pages, all of which the courts didn't find necessary to make their conclusion.
 So this is silly."